7 essential Pomeranian truths that will change how you see this tiny breed

 Training

 There are various ways to train dogs, and some owners prefer one way or another.
-However, it is important to understand your dog before you choose a plan.
+However, it is crucial to understand your dog before you choose a plan.

 Start with the basics.
-This process will take lots of patience, but it will be worth it in the end.
+This process will require a lot of patience, but it will be worth it in the end.

 Make sure to remain dominant and use a stern voice.
 This way, your dog will know when you’re serious and when it’s time to play.

-From past studies and reviews, some owners have had luck with clicker training.
+According to past studies and reviews, some owners have had success with clicker training.
 This type of positive reinforcement strategy correlates good behavior with the sound of a clicking noise.
 The most vital factor of this training is timing.

 Health Issues